 2. Research questions addresses by the group:

 RNA and protein homeostasis are essential components of cellular integrity that deteriorate with age.
-Using RNA labelling techniques, we were able to measure RNA synthesis- and degradation rates at a genome-wide scale [1, 2].
-We were further able to measure Polymerase II elongation and initiation speed, which are critical steps in RNA synthesis .
-We apply our techniques to quantify the parameters of a two-compartment model of the cell (nucleus, cytosol) that includes RNA synthesis, RNA export, and nuclear and cytosolic RNA degradation on a genome-scale.
+Using RNA labelling techniques, we could measure RNA synthesis- and degradation rates at a genome-wide scale .
+We further measured Polymerase II elongation and initiation speed, which are critical steps in RNA synthesis .
+Currently, we apply our techniques to quantify RNA synthesis, RNA export, and nuclear and cytosolic RNA degradation on a genome-scale.
 By targeted interventions into the nuclear export system, we want to uncover the mechanisms that lead to RNA export or nuclear retention.